Quick Answer 🔍How many people use YouTube Shorts in 2023?

 Both trends speak volumes of the power of social video and the future of video on mobile.
 As it stands, 75% of video plays worldwide are mobile devices.

 Using short-form video as a medium lets marketers increase the visibility of their brand and improve their general video marketing strategy.

-Let’s look at these statistics to see how many people use YouTube shorts.
+Let’s look at these key YouTube Shorts statistics to see how many people use YouTube Shorts.

-- 2 billion people use YouTube every month.
+- Over 2.3 billion people use YouTube every month.

 - More than 70% of YouTube watch time is through mobile.